 The overall goal of the Cell and Analytical Core is to facilitate completion of the Specific Aims outlined in the scientific Projects 1-3 by providing well-characterized primary endothelial cells from wild type and transgenic mice and human tissue, measurements of endothelial cell (EC) metabolism, barrier function, EndMT, generation of reactive oxygen and nitrogen species and inflammation.

-Project Aims:
+Core Aims:

-Aim 1 – Cell isolation & characterization – service component
+Aim 1 – Cell isolation & characterization –service component

-To uniformly isolate primary endothelial cells from wild type & transgenic mice as well as from Type 1 diabetes patients.
-Standardized characterization of isolated EC & to expand & distribute purified, characterized EC in early passages to three research projects.
+as well as from Type 1 diabetes patients.
+Standardized characterization of isolated EC and to

-Aim 2 – Gene delivery & deletion – service component
+Aim 2 – Gene delivery & deletion –service component

 Aim 3 – Analysis – academic component

-Metabolic analysis, to measure reactive oxygen (ROS) & nitrogen species (RNS).
-Detect EC inflammation, to access EndMT-related genes in ECs by transcriptomics, to measure endothelial monolayer permeability.
+EC inflammation, to access EndMT-related genes in ECs by transcriptomics, to measure

-Professor of Pharmacology in the VBC at MCG/AU, Dr. Lucas is a leading expert on proinflammatory mechanisms involved in endothelial dysfunction and barrier function, TNF and reactive oxygen species in diseases such as pneumonia, cerebral malaria, glomerulonephritis and obesity/type 2 diabetes as well as developing therapeutic targets.
+Dr. Rudolf Lucas is Professor of Pharmacology in the VBC at MCG/AU, Dr. Lucas is a leading expert on proinflammatory mechanisms involved in endothelial dysfunction and barrier function, TNF and reactive oxygen species in diseases such as pneumonia, cerebral malaria, glomerulonephritis and obesity/type 2 diabetes as well as developing therapeutic targets.
 He has expertise in the isolation and culture of endothelial cells from numerous vascular beds.

 Together with Co-Directors Drs.
 David Fulton and Masuko Ushio-Fukai, Dr. Lucas will serve as the Director of Core C.